OTT vs CTV advertising explained. What's the Difference

 What is CTV?

-Connected TV (CTV) refers to any device equipped with internet capabilities that is either connected to or embedded within a TV set, allowing users to stream video content.
-Some examples of CTV devices include smart TVs, as well as popular streaming devices like Amazon Fire Stick and Roku.
+Connected TV (CTV) refers to any device equipped with internet capabilities that is either connected to or embedded within a TV set and allows users to stream video content.
+Some examples of CTV devices include smart TVs and popular streaming devices like Amazon Fire Stick and Roku.

 The History Behind CTV and OTT